Silicon Valley is a promised land for startups. The flow of capital enhances the flow of ideas. Is it replicable in Europe or elsewhere?

 The history that changes the future

 HP (Hewlett-Packard), Intel, Apple, eBay, Facebook, Google, LinkedIn, Microsoft, Netflix, PayPal, Uber – these are just a few stars born in Silicon Valley.
 As L. Knop claims, it is a “plug-and-play” environment.
 It means that innovators who want to do business in the Bay Area have easy access to top accounting, engineering, and public relations professionals on the ground.

-However, what seems to be a real gamechanger is a mindset.
-Silicon Valley makes people think big, pursuit their dreams, and never give up.
+However, what seems to be a real game-changer is a mindset.
+Silicon Valley makes people think big, pursue their dreams, and never give up.
 The get-up-and-go is maybe a secret ingredient of Silicon Valley’s success.